-In not so distant past, I was one ambitious monkey attempting to dive into cyber space at the dawn of the Web.
+In a not so distant past, I was one ambitious monkey attempting to dive into cyberspace at the dawn of the Web.
 By the time I was officially enrolled in the industry, the unraveling of dotcom bust already took place a dozen timezones behind.
 But I was glad it happened that way.
 Otherwise, I could be cultivating a career quite different from what I have now.

-Two weeks of homestay and curtailed income passed before I got a confirmation I was offered a job in Cagayan de Oro City, a good six hour bus ride from Davao City — along the way passing by the house of my future wife.
+Two weeks of homestay and curtailed income passed before I got a confirmation I was offered a job in Cagayan de Oro City, an excellent six-hour bus ride from Davao City — along the way passing by the house of my future wife.
 I have relatives in the city where I could stay.
 And I thought that my journey of hundreds (or thousands of miles) should begin with this step, no matter if it’s more than just a single one.

-We’re only about ten people in the office, so it was really an intimate group.
-We shared lunch together.
-My aunt Flora prepares packed lunch so I had no problem waking up early and cooking my food.
-But at times I just want to try what colleagues want to have for lunch.
+We’re only about ten people in the office, so it was an intimate group.
+We shared lunch.
+My aunt Flora prepares packed lunch, so I had no problem waking up early and cooking my food.
+But at times, I want to try what colleagues want to have for lunch.
 I remember buying mongo at a house located near the office.
 At work, it’s not unusual to play MP3 from a PC with Winamp; we only got to play what we want to hear.
 During this time, downloading music through Napster was still prevalent.

-After work, we sometimes hang out at a friend’s house or we ate dinner together.
+After work, we sometimes hang out at a friend’s house, or we ate dinner together.
 We played Starcraft a lot!
-I guess we had a lot of plans that time, like going to the beach or other type of adventure.
-Unfortunately, they didn’t materialize because I was recalled to the Manila office.
-I thought the move was killjoy.
+I guess we had a lot of plans at that time, like going to the beach or another type of adventure.
+Unfortunately, they didn’t materialize because I was summoned to the Manila office.
+I thought the request was a killjoy.
 But I realized this was the reason I left UIC.

 Cagayan de Oro was a favorite city of mine.
 As a kid, we go for summer vacation prelude to the exciting Bohol adventure.
-For some reason I remember urging my mother if I could study high school there.
+For some reason, I remember urging my mother if I could study high school there.
 But the idea was frowned upon, and now I can’t imagine why I made that absurd request.
-Apart from meeting my relatives (mother’s side), my job in Cagayan de Oro also gave me the opportunity to meet my aunt Sylvia a few years before she died of cancer.
+Apart from meeting my relatives (mother’s side), my job in Cagayan de Oro also allowed me to meet my aunt Sylvia a few years before she died of breast cancer.

-In the office we built this e-commerce suite called e-Padala.
-I thought the system was promising (Oracle database and competent Meg V. as DBA) but the execution was poor.
-Procedures were lax at best (not scalable, no strict coding practice and a nightmare system to take over, from an incoming I was asked to move to Manila to finish things.
+In the office, we built this e-commerce suite called e-Padala.
+I thought the system was promising (Oracle database and competent Meg as DBA), but the execution was poor.
+Procedures were lax at best (not scalable, no strict coding practice, and a nightmare system to take over, from an incoming I was asked to move to Manila to finish things up.

 While it wasn’t my first time to go to Manila, I was still mesmerized by its size.
-I was with Meg and Sir Deck P. reassigned in Philweb in the posh Enterprise Tower in Makati.
+I was with Meg, and our manager Deck Pantia reassigned in Philweb in the posh Enterprise Tower in Makati.
 Staring at tall buildings was overwhelming — not that they’re taller than Hong Kong skyscrapers — and you’d feel you’re a small dot in a big organization.
-No longer the easy going lifestyle I enjoyed at the White House.
+No longer the comfortable going lifestyle I enjoyed at the White House.
 In Manila, you have to hurry up.
-Even if our office is just one jeepney — or a ticycle if you wake up a bit late — ride away.
+Even if our office is just one jeepney — or a tricycle if you wake up a bit late — ride away.

-In the morning colleagues just rush to the bathroom and head to work in a hurry.
-Many of us just take our breakfast on the road, or at the fast food area (notably Jollibee) of The Enterprise Tower.
-For dinner I usually eat at the fastfood at Landmark on my own.
+In the morning, colleagues rush to the bathroom and head to work in a hurry.
+Many of us take our breakfast on the road, or at the fast-food area (notably Jollibee) of The Enterprise Tower.
+For dinner, I usually eat at the fast-food at Landmark on my own.
 This made me miss my mother’s cooking.
 I was always told that in Manila, every move you make costs money.
 I guess having this dinner instead of enjoying the company of family members and homemade cooking is part of it.
-From a predictable life at the UIC campus in May to a new layer of freedom in CDO in July and a chaotic Manila in September, this is the break I’ve been waiting for.
+A predictable life at the UIC campus in May turned to a new layer of freedom in CDO in July.
+Then settling in chaotic Manila in September, this could be the break I’ve been waiting for.